jimmyislive/tapi/docs/_build/html/_sources/userguide.txt

     }

 The [[token:main.response.headers.auth-token]] tells the framework that the auth-token value should be the same as in the response header from the initial request.
 Note the asterix in the first api response.
-This tells the tapi frameworj to only check for the existence of the key, any value returned by the server is ok.
+This tells the tapi framework to only check for the existence of the key, any value returned by the server is ok.